 Acer palmatum Bloodgood grows well in full sun.
 It can tolerate partial shade, however leaf colours will not be as bright or intense if they are not exposed to full sun.
 Japanese maples do not like to be dry or waterlogged, they thrive best when the soil around is kept moist.
 The Acer will grow as an upright shaped tree or shrub.

-The pictures represent the exact tree you would receive and its current size is approximately 110cm tall* with 60-70cm spread.
+The pictures represent the exact tree you would receive and its current size is approximately 140cm tall* with 70cm spread.

 *from soil level

-Pictures and tree size as of December 2020
+Pictures in leaf and tree size as of July 2021

 Please refer to our how to.. look after a Japanese Maple article to read our tips on when to plant, prune and water your Japanese maple.